-5.1 This section provides an analysis of the need for affordable housing across the three Central Lancashire authorities.
+5.1 The next few chapters in the report move on to consider the need for different types of homes.
+This section provides an analysis of the need for affordable housing across the three Central Lancashire authorities.
 It addresses the revised definition of affordable housing set out in the Framework (February 2019).